Al-Mu'ayyad Muhammad: Governance and personality

 Al-Mu'ayyad Muhammad spent most of his reign fighting the Ottomans, as well as bringing a degree of unity among the various tribal groups of Yemen.
 In this work he was assisted by his able brothers al-Hasan (d.
 1639), al-Husayn (d.
 1640) and Ahmad (d.
 1650).
 Ahmad was the ancestor of a line of hereditary lords of Sa'dah which sometimes opposed the authority of the imams.
 The imam's own son al-Qasim headed a dynastic branch that governed Shahara.
 Al-Mu'ayyad Muhammad was also a writer of note.
 Thirteen texts by his hand have been preserved, many of them legal opinions and interpretations that are based on Zaidi dogma.
-He declined to enforce some aspects of the shariah on society, since this could have aleniated his tribal supporters.
+He declined to enforce some aspects of the shariah on society, since this could have alienated his tribal supporters.
 At his death, al-Mu'ayyad Muhammad was succeeded by his brother al-Mutawakkil Isma'il, though not without fraternal strife among contenders.